hashmapinc/Tempus/README.md

 1. Create a new rule similar to system telemetry rule with message type filter, just set the message types as "POST_TELEMETRY_DEPTH" for filter.
 Save and start the rule.

-## Publish Depthseries Data to thingsboard
+## Publish Depthseries Data to tempus

-1. Presently depthseries data can be published to thingsboard via MQTT only.
+1. Presently depthseries data can be published to tempus via MQTT only.
 The MQTT topic for publishing depthseries data is:
    **v1/devices/me/depth/telemetry**

 2. The JSON format to publish depthseries data to above topic